internet-of-production/Wasm-ESP-IDF-Mesh-Demo/root_node/README.md

 - esp_mesh_set_type(MESH_ROOT);
 - router configuration
 ### Intermediate node
+- Adjust the root node's MAC adress
-- No setting for the type necessary
+- No setting for the esp_mesh_set_type necessary
 - No router setting necessary
 ### Note
 - Root node must connect to a router: Without router configuration, it can not send messgages due to implementation of the library